Fall application deadline: October 10, 2014

 First Interview: Based on the application and essay, selected candidates will be invited to conduct a 1st round interview (either in-person or over the phone) with a Green Corps representative.

-Second-round Interview Weekend: Based on the application and first interview, selected candidates will be invited to attend a second-round interview: Oct.
-21, 2013 in Boston; Oct.
-28, 2013 in Chicago and Washington, D.C.; and Nov.
-4, 2013 in San Francisco.
+Second-round Interview: Based on the application and first interview, selected candidates will be invited to attend second-round interviews in late October or early November.

 Faculty representative: Keith Raether